dsgrid/dsgrid/dev/spark_overview.md

 ```

 ### Spark UI
 The Spark master starts a web application at `http://<master_hostname>:8080`.
-The worker is available
+Job information is
-at port 4040.
+available at port 4040.
 You can monitor and debug all aspects of your jobs in this application.
-You can also
+You
-inspect all cluster configuration settings.
+can also inspect all cluster configuration settings.

 If your Spark cluster is running on a remote system, like an HPC, you may need to open an ssh tunnel to
 the master node.
 Here is how to do that on NREL's Eagle cluster.